women need to get between 300 to 500 additional calories per day to meet their energy

 The essential nutrients below will help you and your baby thrive.
 They're found

 in fresh fruits and vegetables, whole grains, nuts, beans, dairy products, and lean

-Calcium helps build strong bones and teeth,
+Calcium helps build

-a day.
+of calcium a day.
 Healthy sources of calcium include low-fat dairy products, calcium-fortified

 orange juice and cereals, and spinach.

 Eating carbohydrates helps provide energy to support the growth and development